maheshacharya/hippo-docker-deployments/docker-swarm/README.md

 # Hippo CMS -- Deployment using Docker Swarm
 Docker Swarm is an elegant platform for deploying a highly-available and scalable cluster of Hippo CMS application.
 You can run 100's of containers of Hippo CMS instances at runtime, scale-up or scale-down based on the processing requirements.
-You can scale underlying infrastructure horizontally by adding new resoures (VM nodes).
+You can scale the underlying infrastructure horizontally by adding new resources (VM nodes).

 Goals
 -----